-Recently, a potential client I was speaking to was confused about what an “HMRC Audit” means in the context of an R&D Tax Credit claim.
+Recently, a potential client we were speaking to was confused about what an “HMRC Enquiry” means in the context of an R&D Tax Credit claim.

-Getting audited by HMRC sounds really scary, of course, especially if you’re planning on filing R&D Tax Credits yourself, so waving the threat of an “audit” would be a great way to convince clients to sign up with a specialist firm – but we believe that our service is valuable even without the vague threat of an undefined “audit”, so here’s a clear outline of what typically happens when HMRC receives your R&D Tax Credit claim and have questions.
+Getting audited by HMRC sounds really scary, of course, especially if you’re planning on filing R&D Tax Credits yourself, so waving the threat of an “enquiry” would be a great way to convince clients to sign up with a specialist firm – but we believe that our service is valuable even without the vague threat of an undefined “enquiry”, so here’s a clear outline of what typically happens when HMRC receives your R&D Tax Credit claim and have questions.

 The default case: everything goes fine